 Shevchenko hopes that the training will help to spread Femen's message of topless protest worldwide, as well as allowing her to prepare new recruits "morally and physically" for the group's "naked war."

-I got chatting to one of the recruits, Roberta from California, who seemed a little lost, or maybe just not entirely aware of what she was getting herself into.
+I got to chatting with one of the recruits, Roberta, from California, who seemed a little lost, or maybe just not entirely aware of what she was getting herself into.